qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Chapter 15_ Building a Runnable Program.md

 In the early 1990s, most operating system vendors adopted* dynamic linking* in or- der to save space in memory and on disk.
 We consider this option in more detail on the companion site.
 Each dynamically linked library resides in its own code and data segments.
 Every program instance that uses a given library has a pri- vate copy of the library’s data segment, but shares a single system-wide read-only copy of the library’s code segment.
 These segments may be linked to the remain- der of the code when the program is loaded into memory, or they may be linked incrementally on demand, during execution.
 In addition to saving space, dy- namic linking allows a programmer or system administrator to install backward- compatible updates to a library without rebuilding all existing executable object ﬁles: the next time it runs, each program will obtain the new version of the library automatically.

-## 3CHECK YOUR UNDERSTANDING

-### 14. What are the distinguishing characteristics of a relocatable object ﬁle?
-An ex-

-*ecutable* object ﬁle?
+3**CHECK YOUR UNDERSTANDING** 14.
+What are the distinguishing characteristics of a* relocatable* object ﬁle?
+An* ex-* *ecutable* object ﬁle?
 15. Why do operating systems typically* zero-ﬁll* pages used for uninitialized data?

 * List four tasks commonly performed by an* assembler*.
   17. Summarize the comparative advantages of assembly language and object code